Multicultural and multilingual Mediation: Second or/and foreign Language Acquisition on the example of the German language

 *Recognition of ECTS depends on your home university.

-- Invited speakers (i.e. stakeholders) will be participating to the physical part
+- Invited speakers (i.e. stakeholders) in participating to the physical part.

-This course is open to Bachelor's and Master's students at CIVIS member universities.
+This course is open to Bachelor's and Master's students at CIVIS member universities enrolled in languages mediation.

 - Motivation letter

 The common methods of performance based assessment include: